Links on Android Authority may earn us a commission. Learn more.

 The Sony WF-1000XM3 is another superb noise-cancelling headset from the behemoth company.
 These flagship true-wireless earbuds pack a punch with their ANC performance which effectively quiets ambient noise, be it chatter at a coffee shop or an airplane engine.
 Firmware updates are available via Sony’s free app, making these a smart long-term investment.
-Read on for our full Sony WF-1000XM3 review.
+Let’s see if these are still worth it and how they stack up against the likes of the Apple AirPods Pro.

 From the charging case to the earbuds, the design is gorgeous.
 Regardless of which colorway you choose, black or silver, you’ll see that WF-1000XM3s radiate sophistication.
 Sony didn’t sacrifice function in favor of form, though; quite the contrary.
 The underbelly joins the housing to the nozzle and consists of a rounded, rubber surface.
 This friction-resistant material kept the earbuds in place when I was running to catch the subway, a frequent occurrence.